-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness low graduation rates indicate the need to maintain focus on this metric. assistance, job search support, and financial planning education.
-Percentage of 70-day students earning a minimum of 5.5 credits per Education partner feedback and the needs assessment revealed that to increase graduation rates; our staff must diligently examine credits and progress more thoroughly in conjunction with each site's Guidance Learning Specialists.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness students earning 5.5 credits per month.
+While the percentage of Low-Income students earning 5.5 credits per month increased, the low graduation rates indicate the need to maintain focus on this metric.
+Education partner feedback and the needs assessment revealed that to increase graduation rates; our staff must diligently examine credits and progress more thoroughly in conjunction with each site's Guidance Learning Specialists.
 In addition, low-income and foster youth students need additional time and support to ensure academic progress by extending concepts and skill development through intervention opportunities that allow for credit recovery.
+Scope: LEA-wide online courses or summer school.
+In addition, we will assist the identified students in planning for life after graduation, including college application assistance, job search support, and financial planning education.
 We will also implement flexible credit recovery options that allow students to make up for lost credits through online courses or summer school.
 In addition, we will assist the identified students in planning for life after graduation, including college application assistance, job search support, and financial planning education.
-This action is designed to meet the needs most associated with foster Youth, including low-income Hispanic students, Homeless students, and low- income students low-income and Foster Youth students.
+This action is designed to meet the needs most associated with foster Youth, including low-income Hispanic students, Homeless students, and low-income students low-income and Foster Youth students.
 However, this action will benefit all students and Hispanic students.
-There fore this action will be provided on an LEA-wide basis. month (all students, low- income, Foster Youth) Education Partner Input 2.2 Action: Professional Development Need: A review and analysis of the metrics above reveal the need to increase the Reading, Writing, and Math achievement rates of low- income students.
+There fore this action will be provided on an LEA-wide basis.
+DASS Graudation Rate Data Percentage of 70-day students earning a minimum of 5.5 credits per month (all students, low- income, Foster Youth) Education Partner Input 2.2 Action: Professional Development Need: A review and analysis of the metrics above reveal the need to increase the Reading, Writing, and Math achievement rates of lowincome students.
 In addition, while the percentage of 70-day Low-Income students earning 5.5 credits per month increased, the low graduation rates indicate the need to maintain focus on this metric.
-A needs assessment and educational feedback revealed that teachers and support staff need additional training to support highly mobile students.
 The professional development and coaching offered is tailored to help teachers better serve students who frequently move from one school to another.
 Teachers and staff will be better equipped to support low-income students who face unique educational challenges due to mobility.
 The training will provide teachers with the skills and knowledge to quickly recognize where these students have missed out on crucial parts of their education in previous schools.
-By identifying these instructional gaps, teachers can adapt their teaching strategies to fill in these missing pieces, helping low-income, highly mobile students catch up and succeed academically.
-This action is designed to meet the needs most associated with low-income students.
-However, and low-income students) Percentage of students showing increase in Writing unit benchmark
+By identifying these instructional gaps, teachers can adapt their teaching strategies to fill in these missing pieces, Percentage of students showing increase in Math unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Writing unit benchmark assessments (all students and low-income students)